Other Rules and Grading Guidelines

 - The student has an average below C on their departmental elective courses through the junior year.

-- The student has not completed or has received a failing grade in, their Junior Independent Work.
+- The student has not completed, or has received a failing grade in, their Junior Independent Work.

-If the student has completed but received a grade of F in a single core course, the department may exercise discretion and recommend advancement to senior standing and allow the student to take that course again in the senior year if the student’s overall performance in departmental courses is otherwise acceptable.
+If the student has completed but received the grade of F in a single core course, the department may exercise discretion and recommend advancement to senior standing and allow the student to take that course again in the senior year if the student’s overall performance in departmental courses is otherwise acceptable.

 Departmental Average Calculation